nmeylan/rust-ro/README.md

 # Pre-requisite
 - mysql
-- RO db (loaded via hercules or rathena scripts)
+- RO db (loaded via rathena scripts)

 # Usage
 - All packets for account 2000000 are handle by this project.